|Full Name||Ryan Guillen|

 |Education||B.S., Texas A&M University|

 Ryan Guillen is the representative of Texas’ House District 31, first elected in 2002.
-The district includes Starr, Duval, Zapata and Webb Counties.
+The district includes Starr, Duval, Jim Hogg, Brooks, Willacy, Kenedy, McMullen, La Salle, Live Oak, and Atascosa counties.

 Guillen is serving as chair of the Culture, Recreation, & Tourism Committee and sits on the Licensing & Administrative Procedures Committee.
 Guillen previously served as Chairman of the Committee on Culture, Recreation, and Tourism as well as served on the Public Education and Election Contest Committees.
 In 2007, Representative Guillen was appointed to The Energy Council, a multi-state board that meets to collaborate on energy policy for the future.
 Representative Guillen is a member of the Democratic Caucus and the Mexican American Legislative Caucus.